TavongaTawonezvi/TavongaTawonezvi/README.md

 # Tavonga Tawonezvi

-Penultimate year undergrad student at the University of Cape Town pursuing<!--, juggling--> a triple major in Computer Science, Applied Statistics, and German Language Studies. 👨‍💻📊🇩🇪
+Final year undergrad student at the University of Cape Town pursuing<!--, juggling--> a major in Computer Science, while taking minor courses in Applied Statistics, and German Language Studies. 👨‍💻📊🇩🇪

 ## 🔭 Current Focus

 - 👩‍💻 Getting a good grasp on fundamental algorithms, data structures, and the dev life-cycle.
-- 📈 Learning more about how data and stats can be used to make informed business decisions.
+- 📈 Learning more about how data can be used to make informed business decisions.
-- 🇩🇪 Improving my German language skills and learning more about the culture.
+- 🇩🇪 Improving my German language skills and learning more about the German culture.

 ## 🚀 Tools I've used